 Lemery also has beach resorts but don’t expect to see white sand.
 The municipality’s coast is strewn primarily with black volcanic ash.
-These beach resorts are also a bit far from Fantasy World, which is perched up the mountains.
+These beach resorts are also a bit far from Fantasy World, which is perched up in the mountains.

 TOP LEMERY BEACH RESORTS ON AGODA

 - CML Beach Resort & Waterpark.
 Check Rates & Photos! ✅